webrecorder/replayweb.page/README.md

 For service workers to work, they must be served from either localhost or an HTTPS endpoint.

+See the [user docs](https://replayweb.page/docs/) for additional info about using ReplayWeb.page

 ## LICENSE

 ReplayWeb.page is made available under the AGPLv3 License.

+[Embedding ReplayWeb.page](https://replayweb.page/docs/embedding) from published releases is encouraged.

-If you would like to use it under a different license, please reach out as that may be a possibility.
+If you would like to use it under a different license or have a question, please reach out as that may be a possibility.

 ## Contributing and Bug Reports